-It’s Pride month, and certain behavior is nothing to be proud of
+It’s Pride Month, and certain behavior is nothing to be proud of

 This was about Mexico’s fans chanting a nasty, homophobic word in Spanish that they have been warned many times not to use.
 And it’s not just that one word, either.

 Soccer fans around the world have been told by governing body FIFA to knock off all sexual, racial and ethnic chants aimed at foes.
-And the use of a three-step warning system —with the third tier being cancelation of the game — is the penalty for such behavior.
+And the use of a three-step warning system — with the third tier being cancellation of the game — is the penalty for such behavior.

-The Mexico-Ecuador game, a ``friendly,’’ by the way, with no direct consequences for World Cup selection, was paused in the 81stminute while a warning flashed on the scoreboard.
+The Mexico-Ecuador game, a friendly, by the way, was paused in the 81st minute while a warning flashed on the scoreboard.

 Players from both teams gathered peacefully in the center circle, the crowd tamed, and shortly the game continued.